Lord's Prayer: Comparisons with other prayer traditions

 Chumaceiro says that, because the idea of God leading a human into temptation contradicts the righteousness and love of God, "Lead us not into temptation" has no counterpart in the Jewish Bible/Christian Old Testament.
 However, the word "πειρασμός", which is translated as "temptation", can also be translated as "test" or "trial", making evident the attitude of someone's heart, and in the Old Testament God tested Abraham, and told David, "Go, number Israel and Judah," an action that David later acknowledged as sin; and the testing of Job in the Book of Job.

 Reuben Bredenhof says that the various petitions of the Lord's Prayer, as well as the doxology attached to it, have a conceptual and thematic background in the Old Testament Book of Psalms.

-On the other hand, Andrew Wommack says that the Lord's Prayer "technically speaking… isn't even a true New Testament prayer".
+On the other hand, Andrew Wommack says that the Lord's Prayer "technically speaking... isn't even a true New Testament prayer".
+The only evidence or argument he offers readers, however, is to "notice that it's not prayed in the name of Jesus."

 In post-biblical Jewish prayer, especially Kiddushin 81a (Babylonian).
 "Our Father which art in heaven" (אבינו שבשמים, Avinu shebashamayim) is the beginning of many Hebrew prayers.
-"Hallowed be thy name" is reflected in the Kaddish.
+"Our Father who art in heaven" and "hallowed be thy name" are reflected in the Kaddish (where it says: "May His great name be hallowed in the world which He created, according to His will, and may He establish His Kingdom...)".
 "Lead us not into sin" is echoed in the "morning blessings" of Jewish prayer.
 A blessing said by some Jewish communities after the evening Shema includes a phrase quite similar to the opening of the Lord's Prayer: "Our God in heaven, hallow thy name, and establish thy kingdom forever, and rule over us for ever and ever.
 Amen."
+None of these liturgical prayers, however, can be dated to before Jesus Christ.

+Musical settings

+Various composers have incorporated the Lord's Prayer into a musical setting for utilization during liturgical services for a variety of religious traditions as well as interfaith ceremonies.
+Included among them are: